Table of Contents

 - @mentions and in-app comments

-- Counterparties can utilize a contract management platform or continue to utilize their own preferred platform
+- Counterparties can utilize a contract management platform or continue to use their own preferred platform.

 Using templates and standardized terms

-Template contracts and standardized legal clauses save your procurement team a great deal of time.
+Templatized contracts and standardized legal clauses save your procurement team significant time.
 A contract that is pre-vetted by legal is often reusable for multiple vendors.
-These often require little to no changes besides basic information like vendor details and specific fulfillment dates.
+Those agreements typically require little to no changes besides basic information like vendor details and specific fulfillment dates.
 The rest of the language remains the same.

 Where some negotiation is still required of otherwise standard terms, this lets procurement and legal focus on only those provisions rather than renegotiation of the entire contract.